Skip To Main Content

 • Simms added 13 points with a team-high eight rebounds, while Maya Carnes and Lucy Dorion added seven points apiece.

-• Williams had four scorers in double figures, paced by 12 points and nine rebounds from Kathleen Smith.
-Skylar Chui and Walcott tallied 12 points and five rebounds each, while Micah Walton added 11 points in the loss.
+• Williams had four scorers in double figures, led by Smith with a team-high 12 points and nine rebounds.
+Walcott and Costner added a team-high 12 points and five rebounds, while Walton chipped in 11 points.

 Up Next: